steveiliop56/steveiliop56.github.io/src/content/posts/hyperpixel-raspberry-pi-os-bookworm.md

 When you are done click Apply, the screen should rotate along with the touch and the Screen Configuration tool will show you a small popup with a countdown asking you to click OK if everything is good, there just click OK.

+> [!NOTE]
-> Note 📝: If you are using VNC your cursor will get inverted when you click apply so you will have to close the connection and reconnect and then you can click OK in the popup.
+> If you are using VNC your cursor will get inverted when you click apply so you will have to close the connection and reconnect and then you can click OK in the popup.

 And we are almost done.